michaelsaxon/readingfeed/output/reading_list_20250521.md

 *Source: Semafor*

 #### Summary

-International pressure is mounting on Russia to end the war in Ukraine.
-French President Emmanuel Macron has pledged new sanctions targeting buyers of Russian oil and financial services, a stance supported by the new German chancellor.
-Even former Kremlin-sympathizer Donald Trump has "grown impatient with Moscow’s intransigence," according to the Financial Times.
-A Trump ally has proposed a 500% tariff on countries purchasing Russian fuel, gaining bipartisan support.
-Ukrainian President Volodymyr Zelenskyy plans to travel to Turkey for peace talks in an attempt to demonstrate that Putin is the primary obstacle to peace, as Putin has not committed to attending the talks.
+International pressure is building on Russia to end the war in Ukraine.
+French President Emmanuel Macron has pledged new sanctions targeting those purchasing Russian oil and financial services.
+This sentiment is supported by the new German chancellor.
+Even former Kremlin sympathizer, US President Donald Trump, is reportedly growing impatient with Moscow's "intransigence" (Financial Times).
+One of Trump's allies has proposed a 500% tariff on countries that continue to buy Russian fuel, a plan that has surprisingly garnered bipartisan support.
+Ukrainian President Volodymyr Zelenskyy is scheduled to travel to Turkey for peace talks, with the intention of demonstrating to Trump that Vladimir Putin is the primary obstacle to achieving peace, as Putin has not yet committed to participating in these talks.

-#### Why does this matter?
+#### Why Does This Matter?

-*   **Geopolitical Shifts:** The changing stance of key global players, particularly Donald Trump, signals a potential shift in the international dynamics surrounding the conflict.
-The proposed 500% tariff could have significant economic consequences, impacting both Russia and countries reliant on Russian fuel.
+**Geopolitical Shifts:** The shift in Trump's stance toward Russia, coupled with bipartisan support for tariffs, signals a potential change in US foreign policy that could impact global alliances and trade relationships.
+**Economic Consequences:** The proposed sanctions and tariffs could significantly affect the Russian economy and global energy markets, potentially leading to inflation and supply chain disruptions.
-*   **Diplomatic Efforts:** Zelenskyy's planned trip to Turkey highlights ongoing diplomatic efforts to resolve the conflict.
-The success or failure of these talks could significantly impact the future trajectory of the war.
+**Diplomatic Efforts:** Zelenskyy's efforts to engage in peace talks and demonstrate Putin's unwillingness to compromise highlight the importance of diplomacy and international mediation in resolving the conflict.

 [Read more](https://www.semafor.com/article/05/14/2025/international-pressure-on-moscow-to-end-ukraine-war-mounts)